stanley-gu/standardsCh/chapter.md

 testable, reproducible, and comparable, the utility of quantitative modeling may be enhanced for the benefit of biomedical research.
-However, the ultimate impact of these standards depends on their adoption throughout the community and the number of software tools that are developed to facilitate its use.
+However, the ultimate impact of these standards depends on their adoption throughout the community and the number of software tools that are developed to facilitate its use (more issues that we will discuss later in this chapter).

 The MIRIAM Guidelines are an effort to standardize the essential, minimal set of information that is sufficient to annotate a model in such a way as to facilitate its reuse.
 This includes the ability to identify the model itself, the components of which it is composed, and a means by which unambiguous annotation of components should be encoded.
-This is essential to allowing collaborative work by different groups, which may be geographically separated by vastly different locations, and facilitates model sharing and reuse by the general modeling community.
+This is essential to allowing collaborative work between different groups, which may be geographically separated by vastly different locations, and facilitates model sharing and reuse by the general modeling community.
 MIRIAM can be implemented in any structured format used to encode computational models [@novere2005minimum].

-A challenge that MIRIAM faces is that encoded models in scientific publications or online are not in a standard format.
+Traditionally, a challenge that MIRIAM faces is that encoded models in scientific publications or online are not in a standard format.
 And, of those that are encoded in a standard format, many actually fail compliance and validation tests developed for the standards.
 Failures may occur for a variety of reasons, ranging from minor syntactic errors to significant conceptual problems.
 Further semantic inaccuracies may lie within the model structure.
-With models that are not annotated, users are faced with ambiguous reaction specifications, such as species 'A' and 'B' producing 'C'.
+With models that are not annotated, users are faced with ambiguous reaction specifications, such as species "A" and "B" producing "C".

 Thus, to address these quality issues, MIRIAM comprises of the following
 guidelines: